Lumi-supercomputer/Getting_Started_with_AI_workshop/07_Virtual_environments_to_iterate_and_test/extending_containers_with_venv.md

 ```

 ## Run container with `venv` packages
-If we want to run the container with the packages in a batch script, we need to first source the `venv` before executing the python script:
+If we want to run the container with the freshly installed packages in a batch script, we need to first source the `venv` before executing the python script:
 ```bash
 singularity exec $CONTAINER bash -c "source myenv/bin/activate && python my_script.py"
 ```